Charles Whitman: Connally commission

 Psychiatric contributors to the report concluded that "the relationship between the brain tumor and [...]
 Whitman's actions [...] cannot be established with clarity.
 However, the [...] tumor conceivably could have contributed to his inability to control his emotions and actions".

-The neurologists and neuropathologists were more circumspect, concluding that, "[t]he application of existing knowledge of organic brain function does not enable us to explain the actions of Whitman on August first."
+The neurologists and neuropathologists were more circumspect, concluding that, "[t]he application of existing knowledge of organic brain function does not enable us to explain the actions of Whitman on August first".

 Forensic investigators have theorized that the tumor pressed against Whitman's amygdala, a part of the brain related to anxiety and fight-or-flight responses among numerous other functions.
 In Cause of Death: Ballistic Trauma, an alternative mechanism of pathophysiology is postulated involving temporal lobe seizures.
 The location of Whitman's tumor in, or adjacent to, his right temporal lobe makes this a definite possibility.
 One common subtype of temporal lobe seizure is referred to as 'focal awareness', which does not necessarily generalize to cause loss of consciousness or whole body convulsions.
 This subtype can result the sudden onset of emotional alterations in affected individuals manifesting as fear, panic, anger, anxiety, sense of deja vu or sense of jamais vu.
 The substantial evidence that Whitman was indeed suffering from recurrent temporal lobe focal awareness seizures is carefully examined in four different chapters.

 It is known that long-term temporal lobe seizures can result in "a wide range of cognitive, psychiatric, and behavioural problems ..."

 Because Whitman never underwent the definitive test for detecting seizure activity, an electroencephalogram (EEG), this pathophysiological mechanism remains speculative, but certainly represents a credible 'clinical diagnosis'.

-This novel mechanism, which is associated with an expanded potential for detrimental effects on an individuals behaviour, including violence and poor judgement, strongly supports the belief that Whitman was suffering from 'organic brain disease'.
+This novel mechanism, which is associated with an expanded potential for detrimental effects on an individual’s behaviour, including violence and poor judgement, strongly supports the belief that Whitman was suffering from 'organic brain disease'.

 Irritation of the amygdala and the effects of temporal lobe seizures are not mutually exclusive pathophysiological mechanisms.

 Funeral

 A joint Catholic funeral service for Whitman and his mother was held in Lake Worth, Florida, on August 5, 1966.
 They were buried in Florida's Hillcrest Memorial Park.
 Since he was a military veteran, Whitman was buried with military honors; his casket was draped with the American flag.

 His remains were exhumed a few days after this burial, since it was determined that the criminal investigation required additional pathological material.

 Without their knowledge, or consent from his family, Whitman's brain was retained for "special research" to be conducted at the M.D, Anderson Cancer Center in Houston.

 The final disposition of his brain is unclear.

 It may have been transferred to a collection started by de Chenar at the Texas State Hospital.

-During a 2014 audit of the collection to account for missing specimens, it was determined some had been disposed of due to degradation and others had been loaned to another institute for study.
+During a 2014 audit of the collection to account for missing specimens, it was determined that some had been disposed of due to degradation and others loaned to another institute for study.

 Whitman's brain was not identified during that investigation and its fate is unknown.